Dherse/masterproef/content/1_background.typ

     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Tunability and reconfigurability*]
 }
-Ideally, the user would want to tune their design while it is running, allowing them to build feedback loops of their control and adjust their design's behavior on the fly; this functionality is called tunability.
+Ideally, the user would want to tune their design while it is running, allowing them to build feedback loops of their control and adjust their design's behaviour on the fly; this functionality is called tunability.
 Furthermore, the user might want to completely replace parts of their device's functionality without reprogramming the entire device.
 This is called reconfigurability.
 These two features work hand-in-hand, providing a powerful tool for the user to build their designs and fully exploit the photonic processor's field-programmable nature.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Solutions to non-idealities*]
-} One can categorize the previously mentioned non-idealities in two categories: time invariant non-idealities, and time variant ones.
-The former do not change over time, such as manufacturing variabilities, and therefore can be compensated for using calibration tables that are uniquely generated for each chip, or batches of chips.
+} One can categorise the previously mentioned non-idealities into time-invariant non-idealities and time-variant ones.
+The former does not change over time, such as manufacturing variabilities.
+It, therefore, can be compensated by using calibration tables that are uniquely generated for each chip or batches of chips.
 Time variant non-idealities, however, require an active approach, such as feedback loops, which the design solution for these photonic processors must provide for the user.
 In order to build these feedback loops, measurements must be taken of the signals of interest.
-These measurements are taken inside of the photonic processor, by using photodetectors built into the chip.
-These measurements allow the integrated control system to make adjustments to components, such as gain sections, or phase shifters, to compensate for the non-idealities.
+These measurements are taken inside the photonic processor using photodetectors built into the chip.
+These measurements allow the integrated control system to adjust components, such as gain sections or phase shifters, to compensate for the non-idealities.